• Skip to primary navigation

 The Cumin and Cottage Cheese Dough - Te Pokenga Kumene me te Tīhi Pahī

-• 2 tsp (10 g) tote (salt, I like to use nice quality salt here but up to you)
+• 2 teaspoon (10 g) tote (salt, I like to use nice quality salt here but up to you)

 • 1 C (250 ml) wai aromahana (lukewarm water)

-• 2 tbsp īhi Surebake (bread makers yeast) or use 8 g of instant yeast
+• 2 tablespoon īhi Surebake (bread makers yeast) or use 8 g of instant yeast

 • 1 hēki (eggs, size 6)